mathewsajan/Investenttracker/FRESH_SETUP_GUIDE.md

 4. **Click "Create new project"**
 5. **Wait 1-2 minutes** for project initialization

+## Step 2: Configure Authentication Settings

+**CRITICAL: This step prevents the "Email not confirmed" error**

+1. **Go to Authentication > Settings** in your Supabase dashboard
+2. **Find "Enable email confirmations"** toggle
+3. **Turn OFF email confirmations** for development
+4. **Click "Save"**

+This allows users to sign in immediately without email verification during development.

-## Step 2: Get Your New Credentials
+## Step 3: Get Your New Credentials

 1. **Once project is ready, go to Settings > API**
 2. **Copy these values:**
    - Project URL (e.g., `https://abcdefgh.supabase.co`)
    - Anon/Public key (starts with `eyJ...`)

-## Step 3: Update Environment Variables
+## Step 4: Update Environment Variables

 Update your `.env` file with the new credentials: